 You don't have to shell out the big bucks to get a beautifully organized kitchen.
 These affordable storage solutions let you keep your cash while making your own kitchen storage-rich.

 Wheels take a standard kitchen cabinet to a new level!
-Roll it in when you need extra counter space or a set a specialized tools stored within.
+Roll it in when you need extra counter space or a set of specialized tools stored within.

 A simple pegboard is right at home in your kitchen -- and the metal is a modern and industrial twist on the standard brown pegboard.
 This customizable solution works for pots and pans, as well as spatulas and big spoons.
 Combine multiple sections to create a wall of organization.